klzns/klzns.github.io/blog/2020-03-22/index.md

 }
 ```

-Lastly, create a workflow file at `.github/workflow/` and give it any name, example: `cy.yml`:
+Lastly, creatte a workflow file at `.github/workflow/` and give it any name, example: `cy.yml`:

 ```yml
 name: CI Pull Requests